abc-logo

 For many seniors, the ability to live independently with assistance from a caregiver is a priceless option.
 With in-home care, seniors experience a higher level of independence and freedom - much more so than in other settings like a nursing home.
 When a senior has the chance to age in place, they get to live life on their own terms, inside the house that they helped make into a home.
 More independence means more control over their personal lives, too, which leads to increased levels of fulfillment, happiness, and personal gratification.
 Over time, these positive feelings can manifest into a healthier, longer life.

 More independence, a healthier life, and increased comfort are only a few benefits of aging in place.
 You have to take into consideration the role of cost and convenience.
 Simply put, it's usually easier and more affordable to help seniors age in place than it is to move them into an institutional care facility.
-According to the US Department of Housing and Urban Development, seniors who age in the comfort of their homes can save thousands of dollars per month.
+According to the CBC, aging in place can be more affordable than living in a retirement home, which can cost thousands of dollars a month, with no extra care included.

 In-home care services from Always Best Care, for instance, are often less expensive than long-term solutions, which can cost upwards of six figures per year.
 To make matters worse, many residential care facilities are reluctant to accept long-term care insurance and other types of payment assistance.

-With Always Best Care's home care services, seniors and their families have a greater level of control over their care plans.
+With ABC's home care services, seniors and their families have a greater level of control over their care plans.
 In-home care gives seniors the chance to form a bond with a trusted caregiver and also receive unmatched care that is catered to their needs.
 In long-term care facilities, seniors and their loved ones have much less control over their care plan and have less of a say in who provides their care.

 Elderly Care Aspen Woods, AB